AntreasAntoniou/DeepClassificationBot/README.md

 either add that dependency to `dockerfiles/ci/Dockerfile` or make a new Docker image based on the dockerfiles in this repo.

-`classificationbot/bot:latest` contains the bot and classifier.
+`dockerfiles/bot/Dockerfile` will contain the bot and the classifier when built.

 This repo's associated images are built with these commands: